Genuine Multipartite Nonlocality sharing under sequential measurement: Sharing of genuine multipartite nonlocality by multiple Alices

+Optimizing over the measurement settings of Alice\( ^2 \), the nonlocality parameter for the correlations among Alice\( ^2 \) and the remaining parties is given by:

 where \( \lambda_2 \) represents the sharpness parameter associated with the measurements performed by Alice\( ^2 \).
-This expression suggests that both Alice\( ^1 \) and Alice\( ^2 \) can simultaneously demonstrate four-qubit nonlocality with the other parties, provided that \( \lambda_1 > \frac{1}{\sqrt{2}} \).
-Here, Alice\( ^1 \) performs an unsharp measurement, whereas Alice\( ^2 \) carries out a sharp measurement (\( \lambda_2 = 1 \)). \\ Following her measurement, Alice\( ^2 \) transmits the post-measurement state to Alice\( ^3 \), who then performs a measurement on the received state.
+This expression suggests that both Alice\( ^1 \) and Alice\( ^2 \) can simultaneously demonstrate four-qubit nonlocality with the other parties, provided that \( \lambda_1 > \frac{1}{\sqrt{2}} \). \\ Following her measurement, Alice\( ^2 \) transmits the post-measurement state to Alice\( ^3 \), who then performs a measurement on the received state.
+The expectation values corresponding to correlations between Alice$^{3}$ and the remaining non-sequential parties are given by

 The nonlocality parameter associated with the measurements performed by Alice\( ^3 \) and the remaining parties is given by:

 where \( \lambda_3 \) denotes the sharpness parameter for Alice\( ^3 \). \\ For successful sequential sharing of nonlocality among multiple Alice observers, both Alice\( ^1 \) and Alice\( ^2 \) must perform unsharp measurements to preserve nonlocal correlations for subsequent observers.
 By imposing the conditions \( \lambda_1 > \frac{1}{\sqrt{2}} \) and \( \lambda_2 > 0.83 \), we obtain: